FlareFlo/slpm-file/readme.md

-The Official library to process the file type .slpm for the StainLessPasswordManager.
-WARNING Breaking changes may happen at any time due to ongoing development for 1.0
+The Official library to process the file type .slpm for the Stain-Less-Password-Manager.
+Breaking changes may happen at any time until 1.0.0 releases.